Friday, 6 January 2017

 (13): 6 January 2017

 Today is the Feast of the Epiphany [6 January 2017], the last of the Twelve Days of Christmas.
-On this feastday, we remember that at his Epiphany, Church was made manifest to all nations and to the peoples of the earth
+On this feastday, we remember that at his Epiphany, Christ was made manifest to all nations and to the peoples of the earth

 During this Christmas season, I have been using the prayer diary of the Anglican mission agency, USPG (United Society Partners in the Gospel), for my morning prayers and reflections each day.